Balaj6810/basic_framework/README.md

 # basic_framework
-basic framework with Hybrid Framework followed by POM and Pytest
+A basic framework for web automation using Hybrid Framework followed by POM, Pytest and DDF